-To access value of each element, there is a need to use “find(text=True)” option with each element.
+To access the value of each element, there is a need to use the “find(text=True)” option with each element.
 Finally, there is data in dataframe.

 There are various other ways to crawl data using “BeautifulSoup” that reduce manual efforts to collect data from web pages.
 Code written in BeautifulSoup is considered to be more robust than the regular expressions.
 The web scraping method we discussed use “BeautifulSoup” and “urllib2” libraries in Python.
 That was a brief beginner’s guide to start using Python for web scraping.